RackReaver/RackReaver/websites/rackreaver.com/content/about.md

 2020 - Designed and coded a semi-autonomous vulnerability management program.

-2019 - Built a vulnerability management and incident response program from the ground up.
+2019 - Built a vulnerability management and incident response program from scratch.

 2018 - Designed, documented and implemented a technical e-discovery program.

-2017 - Built automation scripts to assist in the rapid response and remediation of WannaCry.
+2017 - Used automated scripts to rapidly respond and remediate WannaCry.

 2016 - Built a home lab for studying and testing new open source security technology.